suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

 **Author**-SUCHINTAN MISHRA [suchintan_mishra@epam.com]
 ### 1. Problem Statement:

 Automate the process of creating a kubernetes cluster having 1 master node and n worker nodes.

 Make sure the master and workers can communicate.

 Deploy the 3-tier docker application discussed in https://docs.docker.com/get-started/02_our_app/.

 Use any automation tool to automate the creation, deployment and provisioning, and monitoring of the applications.

-The ADDED COSNTRAINT for YOU is do this on a windows machine.
+The _ADDED COSNTRAINT_ for YOU is to do this on a _windows_ host machine.

 ### 2. Solution Architecture
 	 	 ______________________________________________________________________________________